saccharineboi/CursedRay/README.md

-## 🌻 CursedRay: GPU-accelerated path tracer
+## 🌻 CursedRay: Hardware-accelerated path tracer

-CursedRay is a GPU-accelerated path tracer that uses the OpenCL (version: 3.0) API.
+CursedRay is a hardware-accelerated path tracer that uses the OpenCL (version: 3.0) API.
 Programmed in C++.

 ## Features